monselda/Project-Windows-Assistant/README.md

 Project for CPE106L - B3

 First Commit
-1. added open application feature
+1. added open application feature in speech_recog.py
 2. added partner's codes in line with the functions on speech_recog.py

 Second Commit
-1. added a feature to get the date from reminders
+1. added a feature to get the date from reminders in events.py